padogrid/bundle-hazelcast-4-k8s-oc_operator_wan/README.md

 vi etc/hazelcast-client.xml
 ```

-Replace the `<cluster-members>` element with the following in the `etc/hazelcast-client.xml` file. `hz-hazelcast-enterprise` is service and  `wan1` is the project name.
+Replace the `<cluster-members>` element with the following `<kubernetes>` element in the `etc/hazelcast-client.xml` file.
+We form the service DNS with the service, `hz-hazelcast-enterprise`, and the project, `wan1` following the Kubernetes naming conventions.
 This will connect `perf_test` to the Hazelcast cluster running in the `wan1` project.
 Make sure to replace `wan1` with your first project name, i.e., $PROJECT_WAN1.

 ```xml
                 <kubernetes enabled="true">